gazzdingo/wizard/e2e-tests/README.md

 ## Writing Tests

-Each test file should contain a single test suite that tests the PostHog Wizard for a specific framework.
+Each test file should contain a single test suite that tests the Growthbook Wizard for a specific framework.
 The test suite should contain a `beforeAll` and `afterAll` function that starts and stops the test application respectively.